 - Tips for writing your second novel.
 You know the basics now so it is about expanding on this.
 You can understand your method of writing better and how to fit the writing into your day.
 How to analyze and improve work without getting depressed.
 You'll also need to write more quickly as most second books are due in one year so you need to be more organized.
 On writing at the same time as well as promoting the last book and keeping people's attention on the books over time.

-- How to use the beat sheet to organize and improve your novel’s structure.
-Click here to find more info.
+- How to use the beat sheet to organize and improve your novel's structure.
 Each scene is summarized as it is and also how it should be.
 This helps with rewriting the book to where it should be.
 Roz also uses emoticons to judge how the scenes should be affecting the reader and this gives an idea of pacing.
-It’s basically an overview of how the book holds together.
+It's basically an overview of how the book holds together.